chrisludovice/SFDX_hCaptcha/README.md

   b.
 Include assets.hcaptcha.com in your CSP Trusted Sites.

  Step 3: Add the JavaScript Library <br/>
   a.
-LEX: Include the hCaptcha js as a static resource. <br/>
+LEX: Include the hCaptcha js as a static resource.
+JS can't be directly served from cmp. <br/>
   b.
 VFP: Simply add the js library to your vf page.<br/>

  ```ruby
  <script src='https://www.hCaptcha.com/1/api.js' async defer></script>
   ```
+Note: *Since in LEX, js is not automatically served from hcaptcha's server, it's your responsiblity to update it periodically.*

  Step 4: <br/>
  a.
 Add this HTML code where you want to show the hCaptcha button, for example inside a case form. <br/>
  b.
 Remember to replace "your_site_key" with your actual site key. <br/>